AdobeDocs/marketo-measure.en/help/marketo-measure-and-adobe/domain-management.md

 ---
-description: Domain Management - [!DNL Marketo Measure]
+description: "Domain Management guidance for Marketo Measure users"
 title: Domain Management
 exl-id: 4db287a0-0267-463c-a359-266b41f15c59
 feature: Integration, Tracking
+hidefromtoc: yes
 ---
 # Domain Management {#domain-management}

 For IMS-enabled tenants running [!DNL Marketo Measure] in the Experience Cloud Interface, [!DNL Marketo Measure] provides an interface that allows users to manage their own list of domains. [!DNL Marketo Measure] users must first verify any domains that they wish to track in the [Adobe Admin Console](https://adminconsole.adobe.com/).
 Once domains are verified in the Admin Console, users can manage if [!DNL Marketo Measure] uses these domains for tracking website traffic.